The-OpenROAD-Project/OpenLane/docs/source/contributing_to_docs.rst

     firefox docs/_build/html/docs/source/contributing_to_docs.html

 Documentation `regarding reStructuredText can be found here <https://sublime-and-sphinx-guide.readthedocs.io/en/latest/index.html>`_.
-More information `regarding reStructuredText can be found here <https://sublime-and-sphinx-guide.readthedocs.io/en/latest/index.html>`_.

 Documentation organization
 --------------------------------------------------------------------------------
 All of the documentation is concetrated in ``docs/``.